 Receptions are the face of every organization.
 They are the first people your customers engage with; therefore, they leave a significant impact on your customers' experience.
-It is significantly important for receptionists to have outstanding skills and be super good at multi-tasking.
+It is significantly essential for receptionists to have outstanding skills and be super good at multitasking.

 According to the market study, the number of receptionists employed in 2019 was around 1.2 Million.
 This was approximately 6.59% more than the previous year.
 Females occupy most of the receptionist jobs, which is 89.9% of the job market.
 The demand for receptionists in the medical field is increasing.
 Employment is expected to grow at 3.6% from the year__ 2019 to 2029__.

 With the increasing demand, there is a required skill set the receptionists need to have.
 Receptions need to possess hard and soft skills that will contribute to their performance.
 What are the skills that can help you secure the job?
 Let's have a look.

 Here we have highlighted some of the best receptionist job skills of 2021 that receptionists and front desk officers need to demonstrate on their resumes.